We may receive compensation when you click on links to products from our partners.

 If you are interested in working in New Zealand, you should know that the healthcare system has changed substantially over the past few decades.
 The country now operates a mixed public-private system, having previously been a fully public system.

-New Zealand certainly has a healthy image and the statistics back this up.
-According to the CIA World Factbook, the infant mortality is 4.65 deaths per 1,000 live births, whereas the world infant mortality is 49.4 deaths.
-The World Health Organization states that life expectancy in New Zealand is 81.7 years.
-This ranks New Zealand as 17th in the world for life expectancy, with global life expectancy being 71.0 years.
+New Zealand has a healthy image, and the statistics back this up.
+According to the World Health Organization (WHO), the infant mortality rate in New Zealand is 3.5 deaths per 1,000 live births.
+This is significantly lower than the world average of 5.2 deaths per 1,000 live births.
+The WHO also states that life expectancy in New Zealand is 82.1 years.
+This ranks New Zealand as 16th in the world for life expectancy, with the global average being 72.6 years.

 The Structure Of The Healthcare System In New Zealand